fairmiracle/PPINet/README.md

 If you are using this package, please cite the following paper:

-Dong Li et. al. Memetic algorithm for finding active connected subnetworks in intracellular networks.
+Dong Li et. al. Active module identification in intracellular networks using a memetic algorithm with a new binary decoding scheme.